CentreForDigitalHumanities/tscan/README.md

     $ docker compose up

+You might want to adjust `docker/deployment/config.sh` and `docker/deployment/clam_custom.config.yml`.
+If they do not yet exist, copy the example files and adjust those.

 Default address: http://localhost:8830

 To speed up rebuilds the Dockerfile makes extensive use of caching.
 The following can be found in `docker/data`: